Account

 What is the Qualified Business Income deduction?

-This deduction, occasionally referred to as the Section 199A deduction, was created as part of the 2017 Tax Cuts and Jobs Act (TCJA) and became effective in 2018.
 Qualified pass-through business owners can take tax deductions of up to 20% of their qualified business income.
-The QBI deduction only reduces the amount of federal income taxes owed by qualified business owners; it does not reduce Social Security or Medicare tax obligations (self-employment tax) or net investment income tax.
+The QBI deduction only reduces the amount of federal income tax owed by qualified business owners; it does not reduce Social Security or Medicare obligations (self-employment tax) or net investment income tax.

 Who is eligible to take advantage of the QBI deduction?

 First, the business must be a pass-through entity for tax purposes.
 Pass-through entities include sole proprietorships, partnerships, S corporations, limited liability partnerships (LLPs), certain trusts and estates, and most limited liability companies (LLCs).
-A pass-through business is one where the company’s profits or losses are passed through to the individual owners, who are required to report income and pay taxes on that income at their personal tax rates.
+A pass-through business is one where the company’s profits or losses are passed through to the individual owners, who report income and pay taxes on that income at their personal tax rates.

 The second requirement to take the QBID is that the pass-through business must have qualified business income for the tax period.
 The IRS defines qualified business income as the “net amount of qualified income, gain, deduction, and loss from any qualified trade or business.”
 QBI does not include capital gains, capital losses, dividends, interest income not allocable to the business, wage income paid to S corporation shareholders, commodities transactions, foreign currency gains or losses, qualified REIT dividends, or certain other types of receipts.

 If your business meets both of these requirements and has taxable income for the year, you can generally take the QBI deduction.
 Keep in mind that it can be difficult to determine which deductions are available to you and which are not.
-Working with a tax pro can help lower the risk of missing out on deductions and other opportunities to save on your taxes.
+Working with a tax professional can help lower the risk of missing out on deductions and other opportunities to save on your taxes.

 Is rental real estate income considered qualified business income for this business deduction?